 Where do I put my trash and bottles/cans?
 We love it if you take your trash to the dumpster, which is down by the lower bath house near the office.
 There are trash cans at both sets of receptacles and at the "Y" as well.
 These are spots to put Maine 5-cent and 15-cent returnables (clearly marked on your beverage containers).
 Milk jugs are NOT returnable.
 Unfortunately, our garbage collector does not separately pick up glass, plastics, etc., so do not mix these in with the returnable bottles and cans.

 Where can we swim or visit the closest beach?
 Our local town beach ("Back Beach") is a little over a mile away on Lopaus Pt.
 Road in Bernard.
-This is a great beachcombing beach and picnic spot, and at high tide, one can swim in the ocean.
+This is a great beachcombing beach and picnic spot, and at high tide, one can swim in the ocean, but like most beaches on the island, it is rocky.
 Echo Lake is the best local spot for swimming, with both sand beach and ledge areas.
 It's a 10-minute drive back through Southwest Harbor on Route 102.
 There is also swimming at Long Pond, Seal Harbor Beach and Sand Beach.
 Please note: dogs are not allowed on the national park beaches.

 How do I get to Acadia National Park?
 By the time you've arrived here, you've already been in and out of Acadia!
 The park covers a large portion of the entire island.
 The main or most notable entrance is about 25 minutes away from us at you head toward Bar Harbor on Route 233.
 This entrance will take you to the ANP Visitor Center, Cadillac Mountain Road and the famous Park Loop Road.
 Park passes, which are required, can be purchased at the Southwest Harbor/Tremont Chamber of Commerce on Main Street, at Thompson Island, or at Hulls Cove Visitor Center, at either of the National Park campgrounds, or at the Bar Harbor Village Green, which is the hub for the free Island Explorer bus.